bespinian/blog/content/posts/gitops/index.md

   README.md
 ```

-The `db` module contains all of the infrastructure needed for hosting the database specifically.
+The `db` module contains all the infrastructure needed for hosting the database specifically.
 It is instantiated in the `back_end` module by the file `db.tf` which looks like this:

 ```terraform
 module "db" {